vikchaps/Zero-Fossil-Mobility/README.md

 OdG(0,1000);

 The first number is the flat road slope in % (a road of length 1000 meters and climbing 100 meters will have a slope p=10%=0.1).
 The second number is the vehicle mass in kg.
-Other non-specified parameters will be typical values for thermal car.
+Other unspecified parameters will have typical values for thermal car (default values).

 2 Figures are generated :

 Fig1 : The power needed versus the speed in km/h

 Fig2 : The energy used per unit of distance Ef/d versus the speed in km/h

 Hence, a typical thermal car of mass 1000 kg needs 500Wh/km of energy or 5L/100km of fuel at 100km/h and a power of 15 000 Watt.